Spider Cupcakes for Halloween

 These Pumpkin Cupcakes are my favorite pumpkin cake recipe.
 And again, you can make them traditionally or gluten-free!

 The recipe below is an adapted version of the famous Hershey’s One Bowl Chocolate Cake.
-I’ve been making an adaptation of this recipe for 15 years, and I have no desire to ever make or even try another chocolate cake recipe.
+I’ve been making an adaptation of this recipe for 15 years, and I have no desire ever to make or even try another chocolate cake recipe.

 Believe me when I say they’re delicious. ;) If you have any questions about the recipe, I’ve probably answered them in my post on Healthy Chocolate Cake.